 Geography starts from the child’s immediate environment, beginning with the school grounds.
 Through visits into the local community, their world is extended through first hand experiences, building up their geographical knowledge and skills.

-They then move onto studying places around the word, hot and cold countries, thinking about what it is like to live there, how we can look after our environment and looking in more detail about what our environment is like.
-In Geography, we encourage children to ask as well as answer questions and offer them the opportunity to use a variety of methods to gain information.
+They then move onto studying places around the world, hot and cold countries, thinking about what it is like to live there, how we can look after our environment and looking in more detail about what our environment is like.
+In Geography, we encourage children to ask as well as answer questions and offer them the opportunity to use a variety of methods to gain information and develop critical thinking.

 Geographical skills, mapping and fieldwork will be taught through utilising our local area like the Royal Small Arms Factory, Wetlands and award winning school grounds.